 This is a great recipe for anyone, especially if you know someone who is going through some sort of tough time right now.
-It’s not a heavy bread, studded with juicy apples and scented with the beautiful spice of cardamom and cinnamon.
+It’s not a heavy bread and it is studded with juicy apples draped with the beautiful warmth of cardamom and cinnamon.
 Wrap it up, add a little inspirational note and feel good about bringing some warmth and love to a friend.

 · ¾ c. organic cane sugar

 · gluten free flour blend: 1 c. sorghum + ½ c. tapioca starch + ½ c. buckwheat flour

 · ½ t. ground cinnamon

 · 1 t. baking soda

 · 2 c. chopped apples

 · 3 T. demerera sugar + ¼ t. ground cinnamon + ¼ t. ground cardamom